techiewarrior/silverpeak-api-pkg/README.md

 Notes:
      - look at using classes to return multiple results of functions,
-     - in order to return multiple functions to main.py
+     - in order to return multiple functions to main.py.

+     - This will cause all functions to be called from main.py.